postwait/esoteric-curio/content/page/about.md

 ## Industry and Volunteering

-I am very active volunteer with the ACM [^fn:2] where I am a Distinguished Member and have held or do hold positions on the [ACM Professions/Practitioners Board](https://learning.acm.org/about/professions_board.cfm), the [ACM Queue Editorial board](https://queue.acm.org/editorialboardx.cfm), the [ACM Publications Board](https://www.acm.org/publications/publications-board-committees), the [ACM Digital Libarry Board](https://dl.acm.org/about/dlboard), and the [ACM Council](https://www.acm.org/about-acm/acm-council) as an elected Member at Large.
+I am very active volunteer with the ACM [^fn:2] where I am a Distinguished Member and have held or do hold positions on the [ACM Professions/Practitioners Board](https://learning.acm.org/about/professions_board.cfm), the [ACM Queue Editorial board](https://queue.acm.org/editorialboardx.cfm), the [ACM Publications Board](https://www.acm.org/publications/publications-board-committees), the [ACM Digital Library Board](https://dl.acm.org/about/dlboard), and the [ACM Council](https://www.acm.org/about-acm/acm-council) as an elected Member at Large.

 In 2022, I joined the board of stewards of [The African Women Entrepreneurship Cooperative](https://www.thecge.net/institutes-initiatives/african-women-entrepreneurship-cooperative/).